Two architects turn a falling-down beach shack into a family oasis.

 8 of 12Thomas J. Story

-The slim staircase behind the kitchen leads to a wide hallway and the master suite.
+The slim staircase behind the kitchen leads to a wide hallway and the bedroom suite.
 The horizontal bead board continues onto the ceiling.

 9 of 12Thomas J. Story

-A new stairwell leads to the master suite, a 375-square-foot space the couple fashioned from the attic.
+A new stairwell leads to the main suite, a 375-square-foot space the couple fashioned from the attic.
 Melody scored the gilded mirror on eBay.

 10 of 12Thomas J. Story